max0x7ba/atomic_queue/README.md

 # Implementation Notes
 The available queues here use a ring-buffer array for storing elements.
 The size of the queue is fixed at compile time or construction time.

-In a production multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
-When the buffer size is exhausted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:
+In a production multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum expected queue size.
+When the ring-buffer gets full it means that the consumers cannot consume the elements fast enough.
+A fix for that is any of:

-* increasing the buffer size to be able to handle temporary spikes of produced elements, or
+* increase the buffer size to be able to handle temporary spikes of produced elements, or,
-* increasing the number of consumers to consume elements faster, or
+* increase the number of consumers to consume elements faster, or,
-* decreasing the number of producers to producer fewer elements.
+* decrease the number of producers to producer fewer elements.

 Using a power-of-2 ring-buffer array size allows a couple of important optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using remainder binary operator `% SIZE`.
-Remainder binary operator '%' normally generates a division CPU instruction which isn't cheap, but using a power-of-2 size turns that remainder operator into one cheap binary `and` CPU instruction and that is as fast as it gets.
+Remainder binary operator `%` normally generates a division CPU instruction which isn't cheap, but using a power-of-2 size turns that remainder operator into one cheap binary `and` CPU instruction and that is as fast as it gets.
 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
 Instead of `N` producers together with `M` consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.
 This optimisation scales better with the number of producers and consumers, and element size.
 With low number of producers and consumers (up to about 2 of each in these benchmarks) disabling this optimisation may yield better throughput (but higher variance across runs).

 The containers use `unsigned` type for size and internal indexes.
 On x86-64 platform `unsigned` is 32-bit wide, whereas `size_t` is 64-bit wide.
 64-bit instructions utilise an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
 Hence, 32-bit `unsigned` indexes are used to maximise performance.
 That limits the queue size to 4,294,967,295 elements, which seems to be a reasonable hard limit for many applications.